 @ Glacier Creek Preserve

-The Barn and silo in their original location on the Johnson family farm in 2010.
+The Barn and silo (behind barn in far left) in their original location in 2010.

 Barn and Silo Journey Through Time & Space